plakich/eca/README.md

 ### trackingFn (tracking function): <a name="tracking-fn"></a>

 Sometimes you may want to do something other than change a style on animation/transition beginning or end (or maybe you want tighter control over a style you’re changing, using a custom easing equation perhaps).
 The listen attribute is limited to only that (and changing styles on other animation events).
-So in order to help the user carry out custom animation tasks, eca runs an optional function called trackingFn after the animated class is added to the elements.
+So in order to help the user carry out custom animation tasks, ECA runs an optional function called trackingFn after the animated class is added to the elements.

 For example, this is a bit contrived, but say the user wants to change the width of an element halfway through its CSS defined animation (and apply a new js run animation on top of the CSS one), apply a custom bounce easing equation (not possible with cubic bezier), and have the width continue to animate past the point of the element’s animation duration.
 We can use the trackingFn for that.
 First, the user would set the data-eca-duration attribute to more easily get the element’s animation duration.

-Then the user would have to grab the element or element group using the eca.animatable.getElementArray function, which takes the element group name and returns the array with properties, such as duration, attached to it--eca keeps track of all animatable elements internally, and if you need one with the properties set on it, such as group delay or duration, then you’d use this function.
+Then the user would have to grab the element or element group using the eca.animatable.getElementArray function, which takes the element group name and returns the array with properties, such as duration, attached to it--ECA keeps track of all animatable elements internally, and if you need one with the properties set on it, such as group delay or duration, then you’d use this function.

 The code might look like this (tracking an element group identified by class blocks):